 Keep That Fire Burning

-The Right Location
+Pick the Right Location

-Type of Firelay
+Use the Right Type of Firelay

 Here’s an excellent video on how to start a campfire in deep snow:

 Just because it’s cold out doesn’t mean you don’t have to replenish lost liquids.
 It’s also a way to protect yourself from hypothermia and possible frostbite.
 Fortunately, finding water during the winter is not a problem as long as you have the means to melt it.